Molara Ogundipe: Life

 Ogundipe was in the leadership of feminist activism and gender studies in Africa for decades.
 She was the Founder and Director of the Foundation for International Education and Mentoring, which is dedicated to teaching young women the doctrine and virtues of feminist theories and gender equality.

 She lived and worked in West Africa, where she set up writing centres at universities, in addition to her work on literature, gender and film, in contribution to her commitment to inter-generational education and mentoring.

 She died at the age of 78 at her home in Ijebu-Igbo, Ogun State, Nigeria, in June 2019.

-She is survived by her two daughters: Dr. (Ts'gye Maryam) Rachel Titilayo Leslie, a scholar of religion in Africa who writes on the significance of African legacies for global culture, and Dr. Isis Imotara Leslie, PhD, a political theorist who has taught at several US universities.
-Her grandchildren are Askia Tristan Folajimi Leslie, who graduated in Computer Engineering and Coding from the University of California, Berkeley, and Joshua Tolu Victoriano, who was recently ordained a deacon in the Ethiopian Orthodox Tewahedo Church in Ethiopia.
+She is survived by her two daughters: Dr. (Ts'gye Maryam) Rachel T. Leslie, a scholar of African manuscript cultures who writes on the significance of African legacies for global culture, and Dr. Isis Imotara Leslie, PhD, a political theorist who has taught at several US universities.
+Her grandchildren are Askia Tristan Folajimi Leslie, who graduated in Computer Engineering and Coding from the University of California, Berkeley, and Joshua Alessandro Victoriano, also known as Deacon Betere Selasse who was recently ordained a deacon in the Ethiopian Orthodox Tewahedo Church in Ethiopia.

+She was the pioneer Head of Department of English at the then Ogun State University (now Olabisi Onabanjo University) for several years.
+She particularly inspired a number of graduates of that department, who went on to be successful creative writers in their own right.
+She spoke with an impeccable English accent, even though born and bred in Nigeria and was regarded as, perhaps, the best African indigenous speaker of the English language in her own time.